utsbi/automation-system/README.md

 # Email Automation System

 A serverless Python application that automatically processes Google Sheets form responses and sends personalized emails to new signups.
-Built with Google Cloud Run and Cloud Scheduler for reliable daily automation.
+Built with Google Cloud Run and Cloud Scheduler for daily automation.

-## 📋 Overview
+## Overview

 This system monitors a Google Sheets form (SBI General Interest Form) for new responses and automatically sends emails to new signups.
-It runs daily at 9:00 AM Central Time using Google Cloud's serverless infrastructure.
+It runs daily at 9:00 AM Central Time using Google Cloud.

 ### Key Features